 The SWS collected dietary information from both women and their children using three methods: FFQ, prospective food diaries and 24-hour recalls.
+There have also been some questions across the data collections on supplements, food insecurity, and change in diet due to the COVID-19 pandemic.
 The most commonly used DATs were FFQs.
-All questionnaires outlining the dietary assessments can be found on the SWS website.
+Most of the questionnaires outlining the dietary assessments can be found on the SWS website.
 Table 10.1 outlines the methods and timing of these DATs.